Can Magnesium Help Manage Stress & Anxiousness? Here's Where The Science Stands

-Seeing as there are over 3,700 magnesium-binding sites in your body, a magnesium deficiency can affect your health in numerous ways.
-When it comes to anxiety, magnesium's role in the parasympathetic nervous system (PNS) is of particular interest.
-The PNS is known as our "rest and digest" system and works to bring our body back to calm.
-Magnesium plays a pivotal role in the health and activity of the parasympathetic nervous system and the nervous system in general, with studies showing that a deficiency in magnesium can induce the part of the nervous system that is in charge of our fight-or-flight response.
+When it comes to anxiousness, magnesium's role in the parasympathetic nervous system (PNS) is of particular interest.
+The PNS is known as our "rest and digest" system and it works to bring our body back to calm state.
+Magnesium plays a pivotal role in the health and activity of the parasympathetic nervous system and the nervous system in general, with studies showing that a deficiency in magnesium can kickstart the sympathetic nervous system, which is in charge of our fight-or-flight response.*

-We're still not sure exactly how to explain the connection, but it might have something to do with magnesium being an important cofactor in the creation of serotonin and dopamine, two neurotransmitters that play a very important role in mood and relaxation.
-Magnesium also influences the activity of GABA, the main inhibitory neurotransmitter in the brain that is intricately involved in anxiety (GABA receptors are actually the target of benzodiazepine drugs like Xanax, the most popular drugs for anxiety).
-Certain studies have shown that there's a correlation between low levels of magnesium and an increase in mood disorders.
+Magnesium's calming effect might have to do with its ability to maintain serotonin and dopamine levels in the brain—two neurotransmitters that play a very important role in mood and relaxation.* Magnesium also influences the activity of GABA, the main inhibitory neurotransmitter in the brain that is intricately involved in anxiety.* (GABA receptors are actually the target of popular benzodiazepine drugs like Xanax).